btf-org/flank/README.md

 #### 3. Create a report from a SPROC

 Look for `Import SPROC` on the bottom bar and click it.
+(This assumes you've already got a database set up with a SPROC you'd like to share)

 ----